Physical oil market gains suggest more support for futures rally

-LONDON/SINGAPORE/NEW YORK, June 22 (Reuters) - Crude oil values in many parts of the world are rising on stronger demand and tighter supply, suggesting physical markets are catching up with a futures rally and providing more fundamental support for prices, traders and analysts say.
+LONDON/SINGAPORE/NEW YORK (Reuters) - Crude oil values in many parts of the world are rising on stronger demand and tighter supply, suggesting physical markets are catching up with a futures rally and providing more fundamental support for prices, traders and analysts say.

 Brent futures have rallied over 40% in 2021, boosted by output curbs led by the Organization of the Petroleum Exporting Countries and it allies, and on hopes of recovering demand.
 But, until recently, physical markets lagged, traders said.